 Remember the good old days?
 Marie from Boomer and Echo brought back some happy recollections for me with The Family Car – Then and Now (we had an AMC Matador and before that a Belvedere).
 Remember when houses were cheap?
 Kerry from Squawkfox brings us Here is What 1 Million Dollars buys you (in Toronto).
 We used to stay in Motels, but now we have AirBnB, but Our Big Fat Wallet asks Is Renting Your Home on AirBnB worth the Risk?
 The TFSA limit increase took away the alleged inflation protection?
 What?

 Michael James elaborates more on this with TFSA Limit Increase and Long-Term Cut, that sucks.
 The Canadian Couch Potato asks Should You Replace Bonds with Cash in your investments?
 There has been a long stated forecast for DOOM and GLOOM in the bond world (when interest rates go back up).
-The Canadian Capitalist wrote about a Reader Question on Bond Allocation, which just showed up in my reader (but it IS from 2013).
+The Canadian Capitalist wrote about a Reader Question on Bond Allocation, which just appeared in my reader (but it IS from 2013).

 Preet on Pay Day Loans